flipcamp/engagingstudents4/essays/pellegrin.md

 9\) [Snarky Puppy – “Lingus” (*We Like it Here*)](http://open.spotify.com/track/5P6vo51dtkBYWXswH1twvK)

 - 8:12 – synthesizer and ensemble trade eights and then fours
-- conduct in a fast 4 (hypermetric 1, according to transcription below)
+- conduct in a fast four (hypermetric 1, according to transcription below)
 - a transcription of the synthesizer solo and bass pattern by Yehezkel Raz can be downloaded [*here*](https://www.youtube.com/watch?v=sCwSqqOdFM0), and may be a useful tool
 - note the extended pickup (one and a half measures) keyboardist Cory Henry plays leading into his penultimate four-measure solo—the trading fours structure is unaffected by this
 - viral video of the live-audience studio recording [*here*](https://www.youtube.com/watch?v=L_XJ_s5IsQc) (Cory Henry solo begins at 4:17)